Legislature(2025 - 2026)GRUENBERG 120

 place where management is clearer for user groups.

-CHAIR STUTES said that if appointed to the board, whether she
+CHAIR STUTES asked Ms. Irwin, if appointed to the board, whether

-MS IRWIN said that she would consider herself a "subsistence
+MS IRWIN said that she would consider herself filling a

 10:52:31 AM

-REPRESENTATIVE ELAM said that looking through her diverse list
+REPRESENTATIVE ELAM, looking through Ms. Irwin's diverse list of

-of support and asked how she would plant to navigate the waters
+support, asked how she would plan to navigate the waters of the

 MS. IRWIN responded that it would involve listening to the